popgengui/agestrucnb/README.md

         easiest way to install simuPOP is through the 64-bit, Anaconda3 python3 distribution.
 See the installation section below.

     3.  matplotlib, a set of python graphical plotting tools, included by default in the recommended Anaconda python release.
-We have seen that the "pip" installer and the "setup.py" installation procedure installs a matplotlib that is missing a module needed by our program.
-Ubuntu Linux has a deb package "python3-matplotlib" that we find has the required module, as does the Anaconda version that is part of the standard Anaconda distribution.
-Unfortunately we are not sure how to get a compatible version of matplolib outside of Anaconda or the Linux deb package.
+We have seen that the "pip" installer and the "setup.py" installation procedure installs a matplotlib that is missing a module needed by our program, resulting in the ImportError: "cannot import name 'NavigationToolbar2TkAgg' from 'matplotlib.backends.backend_tkagg'".

+        As of mid-2018, Ubuntu Linux has a deb package "python3-matplotlib" that we found has the required module, as does the Anaconda version that is part of the standard Anaconda distribution.
+We have found that, when a matplotlib upgrade caused the above error, we were able to replace it with an older version of matplotlib, compatible with our program, with the command:

+        pip install matplotlib==2.2.3

     4. Other python packages, which should be automatically installed when you use the pip installer, or the "setup.py install" command (see